-Critical partners required for the successful implementation of this Strategy include the following: National Department of Environmental Affairs, Botanic Gardens Conservation International, Botanical Society of South Africa, national (e.g. SANParks)/provincial conservation authorities, and local municipalities.
+Critical partners required for the successful implementation of this Strategy include the following: National Department of Forestry, Fisheries and the Environment, Botanic Gardens Conservation International, Botanical Society of South Africa, national (e.g. SANParks)/provincial conservation authorities, and local municipalities.